Azure Databricks administration introduction

-To manage your Azure Databricks service, you need a few different kinds of administrator:
+To manage your Azure Databricks service, you need the following Azure admin permissions:

 - Azure Active Directory administrators with permission to enable Azure Active Directory conditional access.

 - To create Azure Databricks workspaces, you need to meet one of the following requirements:

 - You must be an Azure Contributor or Owner.

 Microsoft.ManagedIdentityresource provider must be registered in your subscription.
 See Register resource provider in the Azure documentation.

 There are two levels of admins available in Azure Databricks:

 Account admins: Manage the Azure Databricks account, including enabling Unity Catalog, user provisioning, and account-level identity management.